Regulations, Grading, and Policies

 Student Affairs Officer as soon as is reasonably possible after an incident has

-from Student Services or visit the student affairs website at
+from Student Services or visit the Office for Academic Integrity and Appeals website.

 Amendment of permanent record

 A course and accompanying grade may not be deleted from the permanent record.
 However, only the higher grade of a repeated course is calculated into the GPA.

 An instructor may change the grade of a student with the consent of the appropriate dean.

 The Deans’ List recognizes those university students who have maintained a high academic standard throughout their course of studies.
 It is prepared for Convocation and the end of each semester.